MaxHalford/eaopt/README.md

 ## Example

-The following example attempts to minimize the [Drop-Wave function](https://www.sfu.ca/~ssurjano/drop.html) which is known to have a minimum value of -1.
+The following example attempts to minimize the [Drop-Wave function](https://www.sfu.ca/~ssurjano/drop.html) which is known to have a minimum value of -1 when each of it's arguments is equal to 0.

 <div align="center">
   <img src="https://github.com/MaxHalford/gago-examples/blob/master/drop_wave/chart.png" alt="drop_wave_chart" />